-Capers are generally pickled and are used in a number of Italian recipes such as chicken piccata, veal piccata and pasta puttanesca.
+Capers are used in a number of Italian recipes such as chicken piccata, veal piccata and pasta puttanesca.
 Sometimes capers are cured by salting rather than pickling.
 Cooking with capers is a matter of balancing their tangy, briny, pickly flavor against some sort of smooth, buttery or velvety flavors and textures.

 Capers substitute: Because capers have such a strong briny taste, you could try using finely diced green olives instead.

 Another use for capers is as a pizza topping.
 I'd personally make a pizza topped with mozzarella cheese, sliced red onions and capers.